Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states 'One-shot SEO audit of a domain's homepage with a 0-100 composite score + a missing_signals list of concrete fixes.'
-It distinguishes from sibling tools like 'audit_domain' by specifying it is homepage-only and does not crawl.
-It also provides context on when to use it (before pitching, triaging, pre-flight).
+The description explicitly states it performs a one-shot SEO audit of a domain's homepage with a 0-100 composite score and a list of concrete fixes.
+It distinguishes from siblings like 'audit_domain' by emphasizing the homepage-only scope and the specific audit rules.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.